Permanent Visas and Green Cards in Tennessee

 Learn more about what makes you eligible for a green card

 There are so many benefits to being a permanent resident in Tennessee.
-With a green card, you can live and work in Tennessee or anywhere in the US.
-You’re protected under the rights of the US Constitution and the laws that govern your state.
-It’s also the first step in the naturalization process, should you decide you want to become a US citizen.
+With a green card, you can live and work in Tennessee or anywhere in the United States.
+You’re protected under the rights of the U.S. Constitution and the laws that govern your state.
+It’s also the first step in the naturalization process, should you decide you want to become a U.S. citizen.
 The more common ways of obtaining a green card include:

 - Going through your employer.
 We handle business immigration matters, for both employers and employees.
 If you’re an investor or a worker, your employer can sponsor you for a green card.
 If you have an O visa or a National Interest waiver, we can help you apply for a permanent visa instead.

-You may also be eligible if you are engaged to be married to a US citizen, are a victim of abuse by your spouse or parent, or through the Diversity Immigrant Visa Program, commonly called the “Green Card Lottery.”
-At the Law Office of Perry A. Craft, we help on your path to getting a green card by planning out applicable short and long term strategies that work for you and your family.
+You may also be eligible if you are engaged to be married to a U.S. citizen, are a victim of abuse by your spouse or parent, or through the Diversity Immigrant Visa Program, commonly called the “Green Card Lottery.”
+At the Law Office of Perry A. Craft, PLLC, we help you on your path to getting a green card by planning out applicable short- and long-term strategies that work for you and your family.

 Keeping your permanent residence status

 Though obtaining a permanent visa takes time and effort, losing it is considerably easier.
 You run the risk of losing your green card if you: